deepmedia/multiplatform-testing/readme.md

    }
    ```

 2. A X64 host machine.
-The plugin *might* work properly on ARM, but this has not been tested
+The plugin *might* work properly on ARM, but this has not been tested yet.
-   and the documentation around which emulators can run on which machine is currently very poor.
+   If it works, it is still unlikely that you would be able to test X86-based binaries.

 3. [Hardware acceleration](https://developer.android.com/studio/run/emulator-acceleration).
 While
    Android documentation states that it is "recommended", hosts without acceleration are typically
    unable to run the emulator at all.

 Conditions 1. and 2. should be met by most continuous integration runners.
-Hardware acceleration
+Hardware acceleration is available
-is currently less common (e.g. `macos-latest` machines in GitHub actions).
+in GitHub Actions (`macos-latest`) and Cirrus CI (linux containers with `kvm: true`).

 ### How it works